Produced by Digital Story Company for Rosie the Riveter Trust and in association with the National Park Service.

 At the Rosie the Riveter/WWII Home Front National Historical Park, Betty illuminates the invisible histories of African Americans and other people of color, and her efforts, charted in the film, demonstrate how her work has impacted the way the National Park Service conveys such history to audiences across the U.S.

 There will be multiple screenings around the greater Bay Area.
-Tickets are not on sale yet so be sure to check this page and sign up for our e-news and alerts for updates on ticket information.
+Be sure to check this page and sign up for our e-news and alerts for updates on ticket information and screening locations.